luchangli03/export_llama_to_onnx/README.md

 ## support export llama_hf, Alibaba Qwen

 ## support export ChatGlm2 by export_chatglm2.py
-Please use pytorch 2.1 (newest nightly built version) for exporting chatglm2.
+Please use pytorch 2.1 (if not released, use newest nightly built version) for exporting chatglm2.
+You can refer demo infer_glm2_by_onnx.py for infering exported chatglm2 onnx

 ## Models to export